Scientific Calculator

 What does the % button do?

 It divides the preceding value by 100.
-So 50 % becomes 0.5, which is handy inside larger expressions.
+So 50% becomes 0.5, which is handy inside larger expressions when you want to quickly apply a percentage.

 Does it follow order of operations?

 Yes.
-It respects PEMDAS/BODMAS — parentheses, exponents, multiplication and division, then addition and subtraction — so expressions evaluate the way they should.
+It respects PEMDAS/BODMAS — parentheses first, then exponents, then multiplication and division (left to right), then addition and subtraction (left to right).
+Use parentheses to override the default order.